Here is Part 2 of the Philadelphia staff of DCMetroTheaterArts’ favorite performances in Spring and Summer of 2016. To all our honorees – TAKE A BOW!

 As the titular ghost in Noël Coward’s whimsical British comedy, Eleanor Handley’s mischievous Elvira was a vision, floating around the room, draping herself on the furniture, and delighting in the chaos she caused between her widower Charles and his current wife Ruth.
 As advertised, her portrayal was both blithe and spirited!

-Author Louisa May Alcott’s alter-ego—the outspoken tomboy, budding writer, and proto-feminist Jo—was portrayed with conviction by the captivating Christina Higgins.
-Serving as narrator of the site-specific production, she directly addressed the audience between nostalgic vignettes that she re-enacted with members of the ensemble, while stressing the old-fashioned Victorian values of familial bonds and friendship, and the ideals of love, kindness, generosity, and understanding.
-She fully embodied the character and her era, bringing all the “humor and pathos” to her coming-of-age role.
+Author Louisa May Alcott’s alter-ego—the outspoken tomboy, budding writer, and proto-feminist Jo—was portrayed with conviction by the captivating CJ Higgins.
+Serving as narrator of the site-specific production, Higgins directly addressed the audience between nostalgic vignettes that were re-enacted with members of the ensemble, while stressing the old-fashioned Victorian values of familial bonds and friendship, and the ideals of love, kindness, generosity, and understanding.
+The outstanding performance fully embodied the character and the era, bringing all the “humor and pathos” to the coming-of-age role.

 Jennifer Zellers as Morticia in The Addams Family at Ritz Theatre Company.

 Jennifer Zellers was a knockout as the darkly seductive Morticia, moving around the stage with enticing grace, dancing a passionate tango with her husband, and capturing all of the quirky allure of her role.
 Creepy, kooky, mysterious, and spooky, her portrayal of the morbid wife and mother had it all!